Skip to table of contents

 • Coordinate functions and schedule locations of events for the Class with the Dental Hygiene Program, Dean’s Office, and various COD departments as necessary.

-• Attend DHI Summer Orientation to welcome the new DHI Class (June).
+• Organize welcome event to welcome the new DHI Class (June).

 • Attend White Coat Ceremony and serve as DHII student marshals (August).